-There are different sizes and styles of cant hooks or peaveys, but they all work in basically the same way.
+There are different sizes and styles of cant hooks or peaveys, but they all work the same way.

 Some have a single metal hook or jaws, while others have two.
 And the handles of these similar tools can be made of wood or metal.

 Which One to Choose Between, Cant Hook and Peavey?

 The cant hook is a perfect choice if you are moving smaller logs around.

 However, the peavey is the better option if you are moving around medium to large logs, especially in a pile.